PrimeBIue/Twitter_App/README.md

 Describe any challenges encountered while building the app.

+This app was significantly harder than Flixter.
+I took my time understanding how to make requests and posts to the Twitter API.
+I was able to make it so each feature works properly, the user can like and dislike a tweet, the user can retweet and also reply properly to any tweet (This can only be confirmed by looking at it on the actual twitter website).
+The icons were quite a challenge, I had to get some extra ones that I could use because not all the icons were on the files provided, so I learned how to create new vectors and also how to tint them to the color I wanted.
+I really wanted to implement the compose activity as modal overlay, but I got really lost while doing it and I just didn't feel like I had the time to implement it.
+Overall, this project felt a lot more challenging than the last one but it gave me a very good understanding of how API requests work.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing